 Sometimes your Christmas decor can be so much more than JUST Christmas decor!
-Just as I can use this DIY large planter box long after the holiday season!
-I love having Christmas trees in planters on the front porch because they look so good, but yet when the winter season comes to an end, I can use them as real planter boxes for lavender or rosemary!
-No need to store a large planter box until next year, I’ll use it year round!
+Just as you can use this DIY large planter box long after the holiday season!
+Christmas trees in planters on the front porch are perfect because they look so good, yet when the winter season comes to an end, you can use them as real planter boxes for flowers or herbs!
+No need to store a large planter box until next year, you can use it year round!

 You can never have too many planters if you ask me!
-And if you agree, I have another DIY planter box that you can make out of scrap wood you can check out, and I have the plans for two more coming soon!
+And if you agree, I have another DIY planter box that you can make out of scrap wood you can check out, and I have the plans for both sizes of these DIY planter boxes, or if you want a raised bed planter for your garden with a trellis I have plans for that too!

 I just love the warmth that wood planters add to any home!
 They are elegant and timeless, one of the cheapest curb appeal items you can build, especially when you use cedar fence pickets to build them, and they look so good!